 Of course, I can understand the temptation to look at the world’s mountains or forests and exclaim that there “must” be a Creator behind all of these beautiful marvels but the way we normally explain where things come from clearly breaks down when talking about why anything exists in the first place.
 If we cannot explain why the Creator exists then we are merely pushing the need for explanations to a different level and then avoiding the explanation that would then be needed so that it all makes sense.

 Of course, there is also a more particular problem with crediting the existence of the Universe to a perfect, all-knowing and all-powerful being who is concerned with human well-being, which is that this fails to explain its imperfections.
 If God had really created the Earth for us then He would have done a much better job at very least to ensure that there were no earthquakes to rip open the bodies of young children.
-And the fact that the whole Earth will eventually be swallowed or frazzled by the sun only makes the idea of design by a perfect creator look even more dubious.
+And the fact that the whole Universe will at some point experience the entropic “heat death” only makes the idea of design by a perfect creator look even more dubious.

 All of this suggests that our agonising desire to make sense of everything cannot ultimately be satisfied and so it may be wiser to accept that there are simply limits to human understanding when it comes to answering these questions.
-All we can know for sure is that there is a whole system or reality that just exists and we can never really know why it exists because knowing why lies outside the very limited scope of human comprehension.
+All we can know for sure is that there is a whole system or reality that ultimately “just is” or “just exists” and we can never really know why it exists because knowing why lies outside the very limited scope of human comprehension.

 “The human mind, no matter how highly trained, cannot grasp the universe.
 We are in the position of a little child, entering a huge library whose walls are covered to the ceiling with books in many different tongues.
 The child knows that someone must have written those books.
 It does not know who or how.
 It does not understand the languages in which they are written.
 The child notes a definite plan in the arrangement of the books, a mysterious order, which it does not comprehend, but only dimly suspects.
 That, it seems to me, is the attitude of the human mind, even the greatest and most cultured, toward God“